tzaffi/streamlit-cdk-fargate/README.md

 the single command to stand up the demo streamlit app included in this repo would be:

-`git clone https://github.com/tzaffi/streamlit-cdk-fargate.git && make deploy-streamlit`
+`git clone https://github.com/tzaffi/streamlit-cdk-fargate.git && cd streamlit-cdk-fargate && make deploy-streamlit`

 ## What if I don't have those pre-reqs
 Keep reading.
 You'll find links/explanations for how to get each of the pre-requisites